mit-commit/commit-wiki/docs/papers.md

 # How to Add a Paper to the Commit Website?

 We use Git to manage updates to the whole commit website.
-The website files are in `/afs/csail.mit.edu/group/commit/www/data`

-To modify any file in the commit website, you need to have the right permissions.
-The entire commit group has read-write access on the website.
-If a user is in the commit Kerberos group, they should be able to edit the previous folder.
-If you don't have access, please send an email to `commit-sysadmin@lists.csail.mit.edu`
+**DO NOT EDIT FILES IN `/afs/csail.mit.edu/group/commit/www/data`** (we used to use a different system for this, but we are now using Git).

 To add a paper:

+- `git clone` the commit website at [`https://github.com/mit-commit/commit-website`](https://github.com/mit-commit/commit-website).

+- Create a new branch for your changes.

-- Add the PDF file of your paper to `/afs/csail.mit.edu/group/commit/www/data/papers/`.
-Make sure you add it in the right year (for example, papers of 2020 should be in the folder `/afs/csail.mit.edu/group/commit/www/data/papers/2020/`).
+- Add the PDF file of your paper to `/data/papers/`.
+Make sure you add it in the right year (for example, papers of 2020 should be in the folder `/data/papers/2020/`).
 If the folder does not exist, feel free to create it.

 - Add a BibTeX entry for the paper in `papers.bib`.
 Make sure you add a link to your paper, for example using URL.
 For example: